Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

 \subsection{Acknowledgements}

 The first author is funded by a BBVA (Bank Bilbao Vizcaya Argentaria) Foundation Grant for Scientific Research Projects with project title \emph{From Integrability to Randomness in Symplectic and Quantum Geometry}.
-The second author is funded by grant PID2019-106188GB-I00 of MCIN/AEI/10.13039/501100011033 and by project CLaPPo (21.SI03.64658) of Universidad de Cantabria and Banco Santander.
+The second author is funded by grant PID2019-106188GB-I00 and PID2022-137283NB-C21 of MCIN/AEI/ 10.13039/501100011033 and by project CLaPPo (21.SI03.64658) of Universidad de Canta\-bria and Banco Santander.

 We are grateful to the Department of Mathematics, Statistics and Computation at the University of Cantabria for inviting the first author in October 2022 for a visit during which the first ideas of this paper were born.
 The first author is also thankful to Carlos Beltr\'an and Fernando Etayo for the hospitality during his visit.